-In the latest ODEON version the user is able to edit the room acoustic parameters calculated in the point response or to define his own ones.
+In the latest ODEON version, the user is able to edit the room acoustic parameters calculated in the point response or to define his own.
 The Room acoustic parameter list window allows several manipulations such as change of the limits for the reverberation time or editing the formula corresponding to each room acoustic parameter.
 An additional feature is the manual definition of the grid range.
-The user can define the type of a parameter: Reverberation, T30, SPL, Centre Time, Formula, Dietsch.
+The user can define the Type of a parameter: Reverberation, T30, SPL, Centre Time, Formula, and Dietsch.
 The values of the energy intervals on the left of the window can be used as variables in a parameter expression.
-When someone wants to use an energy interval from a specific time point t' to the end of the response he has to make use of the predefined whole response length and subtract the interval from t=0 sec to t' (e.g. E_Omni50ms_Total = E_Omni_Total - E_Omni50ms).
+When someone wants to use an energy interval from a specific time point t' to the end of the response he has to make use of the predefined whole response length and subtract the interval from t=0 sec to t' (e.g. E\Omni50ms\Total = E\Omni\Total - E\Omni50ms).
 For a formula type, the equation can be written explicitly in the white box.
-A list of all mathematical expressions available in the edit formula mode is given in Appendix F.
+A list of all mathematical expressions available in the edit formula mode is given in Appendix E: Mathematical Expressions.

-8 Calculation Parameters - Room Setup and Define Grid
+Calculation Parameters - Room setup and Define grid

-The Calculation parameters specify how calculations are carried out in ODEON and as a starting point ODEON suggests values that can be considered suitable for most calculation parameters.
-Select one of the presets survey, Engineering or Precision representing the quality of results desired.
+The calculation parameters specify how calculations are carried out in ODEON and as a starting point ODEON suggests values that can be considered suitable for most calculation parameters.
+Select one of the presets Survey, Engineering or Precision, representing the quality of results desired.
 ODEON will adjust the calculation parameters accordingly.
 There are a few additional parameters in the General settings that may also need attention, the Impulse response length and Number of late rays.
 The Specialist settings need normally not be adjusted.